Gillett & Johnston: Union Road site

-The company occupied the same site in Union Road, off Whitehorse Road, Thornton Heath, Croydon, from 1844 until the closure of the works in 1957.
+The company occupied the same site in Union Road, off Whitehorse Road, West Croydon, from 1844 until the closure of the works in 1957.
 In 1868 a tall clock tower was built as a "working advertisement", and to provide a facility in which newly cast bells could be tested: this became a prominent local landmark.
 Each of the four clockfaces was different and unique.
 A carillon manufactured by the company was installed in the tower in 1920.
 After the company's closure in 1957, the premises were given over to other industrial uses.
 The main buildings, including the clock tower, were eventually demolished in 1997, the clockfaces having been removed and placed in storage.
 After some years standing vacant, part of the foundry building found a new purchaser in 2003 to become a church of the Emmanuel Inspirational Church of God.
 The greater part of the site is now occupied by a self-storage facility.

 The "Mail Coach" pub on the corner of Union Road and Whitehorse Road was renamed "Ye Olde Clocktower" in memory of the firm and its works.